Intune Endpoint Management: Device Security 2026

 How does Intune support Zero Trust?

-Intune is the device layer of Zero Trust.
+Intune serves as the device layer of Zero Trust.
 It reports device compliance to Entra ID.
-Conditional Access uses that compliance signal to grant or block access to Microsoft 365.
-A non-compliant device gets no access — regardless of valid credentials.
-This breaks the assumption that a credential alone is sufficient for trust.
+Conditional Access uses this compliance signal to manage access to Microsoft 365.

 Ready to deploy Intune as your Zero Trust enforcement layer?
 Contact EPC Group for an endpoint management assessment.